paulinevos/money/README.md

 This library is heavily inspired by [Martin Fowler's Money pattern](http://martinfowler.com/eaaCatalog/money.html).
 A special remark goes to [Mathias Verraes](https://github.com/mathiasverraes), without his contributions, in code and via his [blog](http://verraes.net/#blog), this library would not be where it stands now.

+## Extra comments
+Add an initial comment.
+(Oops forgot to add this line too.)